ObserveRTC/client-monitor-js/README.md

         iceRestartRecommendationCooldownInMs: 15000,  // min gap between recommendations
         createEvent: true,
     },
+    blockedTransportDetector: {
+        thresholdInMs: 5000,          // how long the STUN-ok-but-media-blocked discrepancy must persist
+        minMediaBitrateBps: 10000,    // "producer is demonstrably producing" bar
+        maxReturnBitrateBps: 2000,    // at or below this, the return path is STUN-only
+        maxSendShare: 0.1,            // transport send below this share of produced => not leaving
+        stunFreshnessInMs: 10000,     // how recent a STUN response must be to count as verified },
+    noAvailableIceCandidateDetector: {
+        thresholdInMs: 6000,          // grace for `new`/`connecting` with zero local candidates },

     audioConcealmentDetector: {
         onThreshold: 0.03,        // Webex treats >3% concealment as significant, >5% as severe